Tristor/pandoc_resume/markdown/resume.md

 ===========

 ----
-Tyler Duzan is a 10+ year veteran of the tech industry.
+Tyler Duzan is a 15+ year veteran of the tech industry.
 He got his start with computers at a very young age, learning his first programming language (BASIC) at six years old.
 As he got older his fascination with computers progressed into a passion for all things technology with an emphasis on security.
 As part of exploring this passion he has learned a broad range of technical skills including a deep understanding of Windows, Linux, and networking.
-Most recently, Tyler has begun applying his methodical data-driven approach to decision making and strategic focus to business problems instead of technical problems in his role as a Product Manager at Percona.
+Tyler has begun applying his methodical data-driven approach to decision making and strategic focus to business problems instead of technical problems in his role as a Product Manager.
+Most recently, Tyler joined the team at Mozilla as the Network Security Product Manager in Firefox Desktop working on DoH, QUIC, ECH, to enhance user privacy and security on the web.

 My top 10 Gallup Strengths are Arranger, Responsibility, Learner, Ideation, Activator, Command, Achiever, Intellection, Input, Communication.
 My Myers-Briggs is INTJ.
 I specialize